 It’s advisable to not make assumptions, however, based on age differences.
 For example, your son might want to “chill” by the side of a pool after a tough school semester, while the physically active grandparents might actually look forward to a trip with a hike thrown in.
 Therefore, be willing to ask questions about their interests.

 After understanding their needs, identify destinations with a variety of activities that suit everybody.
 For example, Rajasthan combines adventure and sightseeing (with palaces, forts, forests), shopping for traditional handicrafts, and the world class hotels have modern facilities for relaxation.
 Relaxation facilities include massages, spas, swimming pools and modern entertainment systems.

 While mature teenagers are easier to manage, you need to keep an eye out for the younger kids and the grandparents.
 This can include discussing a variety of safety measures in case anyone gets lost, buying a few cheap cellphones to use in case of emergencies and more.

 It is also important to address everyone’s medical needs.
 Kids need to be taught the usage of basic first aid, as well as using any ailment-relevant medical equipment (e.g. an asthma inhaler).
 Make an inventory of medicines, and always take stock of essentials like water and medicines before stepping out of your hotel.

 The goal of a family vacation isn’t necessarily to have everyone glued together for 24 hours a day.
 What matters is that everyone is having a good time, learning new things and is safe.

 At a big resort, for example, there are many activities for everyone in the family.
 The kids can be splashing in the pool, supervised by the lifeguards, or enjoying themselves in the playing area.
 The grandparents can relax and soak in the sun at outdoor seating areas and there are bars and restaurants where you and your spouse can spend some time together.
-You can always keep dinner as an “everyone get together” time and discuss how the day went.
+You can always keep dinner as an “everyone gets together” time and discusses how the day went.